What is ExTiX 14.1.1 64 bit?

 Program content etc.

-The password for live is live.
+There is no password for the ordinary user extix.
 The password for root is root.
-When logged in as live you can use Sudo to become root.
+When logged in as extix you can use Sudo to become root.
 (Command: sudo su).
-If you want to login to Gnome 3.8 as root you can do so.
+If you want to log in to Gnome 3.10/Razor-qt as root you can do so.
 Sign in as root with password root.
-Click first on "Not listed?" on GDM's login site.
+Click first on "Not listed?" on GDM's login screen (in ExTiX build 140629).

-Note that you in advance (just in case) should create a partition of at least 8 GB for ExTiX 13 and a SWAP space double the size of your computer's RAM.
+Note that you in advance (just in case) should create a partition of at least 8 GB for ExTiX and a SWAP space double the size of your computer's RAM.
 Ie if you have RAM of 1024 MB or less.
 If you have RAM of 2 GB or more it's enough with a SWAP space of 2 GB.
-The installation program in ExTiX 13/Ubuntu is otherwise "intuitive".
+The installation program in ExTiX is otherwise "intuitive".
 Choose manual partitioning and select the partition you created in advance for installation.
-If you receive the error message The username you entered is invalid: See this solution.
 SAFE INSTALLATON: Do not change language/locale from default English during installation.
 NOTE re.
 ExTiX 14.1.1 build 140629: If you want to add respositories with a command (for example: sudo apt-add-repository ppa:kubuntu-ppa/backports) you'll have change the first line in /etc/lsb-release to "DISTRIB_ID Ubuntu".